Carrie Meek

-Carrie Mae Meek (née Pittman; April 29, 1926 – November 28, 2021) was the United States representative for Florida's 17th congressional district.
-She was the first African American since the Reconstruction era elected to represent Florida in the United States Congress.
-An educator, legislator, stateswoman and a member of the Democratic Party, she served from 1979 to 1982 in the Florida House of Representatives, from 1982 to 1992 in the Florida Senate, and from 1993 to 2003, as a congresswoman in the United States House of Representatives.
-She was the founder of the Carrie Meek Foundation.
+Carrie Mae Meek (née Pittman; April 29, 1926 – November 28, 2021) was an American politician and educator who served as the U.S. representative for Florida's 17th congressional district from 1993 to 2003.
+She was the first African American elected to represent Florida in the United States Congress since Reconstruction.
+A member of the Democratic Party, she served in the Florida House of Representatives from 1979 to 1982 and in the Florida Senate from 1982 to 1992.

 Early life and education

 Carrie Mae Pittman was born on April 29, 1926, in Tallahassee, Florida, where she was raised, the youngest of 12 children of Willie and Carrie Pittman.
 She was the daughter of sharecroppers and granddaughter of a slave.

 Meek was a graduate of Lincoln High School.
 She remained in north Florida for college and was graduated from Florida A&M University (a historically black university then known as Florida A&M College for Negroes) in 1946.
 Her degree was in physical education and biology, and she also lettered in track and field.
 At that time, African Americans were not allowed to be admitted to graduate schools in Florida, so Meek enrolled in the University of Michigan and received her master of science degree in 1948.